It isn’t exactly difficult to spot the anomaly in Robert Jarni’s career path.

 While Strachan will always hold a unique place in Jarni’s heart, it’s worth pointing out that the whole escapade was largely pointless.

 Jarni spent just one season at the Bernabeu and struggled to break into the starting XI – they already had a pretty adequate goalscoring left-back by the name of Roberto Carlos – before dropping down a division to join Las Palmas.

-Still, it’s nice to know that we live in a world so peculiar that Real Madrid can be dependent on Coventry City.
+Still, it’s nice to know that we once live in a world so peculiar that Real Madrid needed wheels to be greased by Coventry City.